deephdc/DEEP-OC-seeds-classification/README.md

-# DEEP as a Service container for Conus (Marine Snails) classification
+# DEEP as a Service container for seeds classification

 ![DEEP-Hybrid-DataCloud logo](https://deep-hybrid-datacloud.eu/wp-content/uploads/2018/01/logo.png)

-This is a container that will run the DEEP as a Service API component, with an application to classify conus images.
+This is a container that will run the DEEP as a Service API component, with an application to classify seeds images.
 This module runs in Lasagne on top of Theano and uses a convolutional neural network (ResNet50) as model.

 # Running the container